RaviMosalpuri/Sudoku/README.md

-Sure!
-Here's a README file for your Sudoku game:

 # Sudoku Game

 This is a simple Sudoku game implemented using Python and Tkinter.
 The game allows users to select difficulty levels, solve puzzles, and reset the board.